detfaellesdesignsystem/dkfds-components/README.md

   ```

 The `dkfds` module is now installed as a dependency.
 You can use the un-compiled files found in the `src/` or the compiled files in the `dist/` directory.

+### Download

+Download the [design system as a zip file](https://github.com/detfaellesdesignsystem/dkfds-components/releases) and open that file.

 ### Including FDS in your project